 - The type of material used under and around the outside of the pool is critical.
 Based on our experience we feel gravel is the way to go.

 - Setting and leveling the pool correctly is imperative if you want your pool to look great and last a long time.

-- How the pool and patio tie together is extrememly important.
-Our methodology, Rhino-Loc Construction, utilizes composite Rhino rods to fuse the pool and patio together.
+- How the pool and patio tie together is extremely important.
+Our methodology, Rhino-Roc Construction, uses composite Rhino Rods to fuse the pool and patio together.

 - And finally, we want to see your kids in bathing suits when we arrive.